zogzog/cubicweb/doc/tutorials/advanced/part05_ui-advanced.rst

   from cubicweb.predicates import none_rset
-  from cubicweb.web.views import bookmark from cubes.zone import views as zone from cubes.tag import views as tag
+  from cubicweb.web.views import bookmark from cubicweb_zone import views as zone from cubicweb_tag import views as tag

   # change bookmarks box selector so it's only displayed on startup views